-- Financial Aid: All approved financial aid (Note: All loan applications must have been submitted and approved prior to the payment deadline, and all loans must be payable directly to Nichols College) - Tuition Management Systems (TMS) payment plan in a "current" status - Signed letter clearly stating the amount of an outside scholarship that is payable to Nichols College - Prior approved third-party reimbursement - Valid health insurance waiver - Check, money order, or credit card payment
+- Financial Aid: All approved financial aid (Note: All loan applications must have been submitted and approved prior to the payment deadline, and all loans must be payable directly to Nichols College) - A payment plan set up through the Self-Service portal that covers the semester charges - Signed letter clearly stating the amount of an outside scholarship that is payable to Nichols College - Prior approved third-party reimbursement - Valid health insurance waiver - Check, money order, or credit card payment

-Parking Fee A \$135 parking fee will be assessed each semester to all day students who are issued a parking decal.
+Parking Fee A \$140 parking fee will be assessed each semester to all day students who are issued a parking decal.
 (UAEP students are not charged this fee.)

-Comprehensive Fee A \$500 per semester fee will be charged to all day students.
+Comprehensive Fee A \$550 per semester fee will be charged to all day students.
 40% of this fee is passed directly to our Student Government Association to use at their discretion.
 The remaining portion is to offset the increasing expenses we incur providing the facilities, technology and services all across campus that our students need and deserve.